yuvalmGS/gigaspaces-wiki-jekyll/xap97/step-1---deploying-your-web-application-to-the-gigaspaces-environment.markdown

 {% endcomment %}

 {% excerpt %}
-**Step summary**: Learn how to **deploy an existing stadard web application into the GigaSpaces environment**, benefitting from the platform's self healing and dynamic load blanacing capabilities{% endexcerpt %}
+**Step summary**: Learn how to **deploy an existing standard web application into the GigaSpaces environment**, benefitting from the platform's self healing and dynamic load balancing capabilities{% endexcerpt %}

 {% comment %}
 ========================================================================================